w32zhong/specforge_PoC/README.md

 # specforge PoC
 This is a Proof-of-Concept implementation for speculative decoding framework that supports heterogeneous (het.) base and draft models.

+For a demo of what is heterogeneous models, refer to the [demo.py](./demo.py) file.

 ## Training Data Generation (Optional)
 Generate dataset (use `--dataset_generation.output_dir` to specify an alternative output directory):
 ```sh